-The most common ESL classroom activity for the first class back after New Year's is writing resolutions.
-It’s a great writing activity for beginner level classes, as they practice the future tense and can make for some fun reading if they are posted in the classroom.
+The most common ESL activity for the first class back after New Year's is writing New Year's Resolutions.
+It’s a great way for beginner classes to practice the future tense and can make for some fun reading if posted in the classroom.

 This lesson is suited to classes learning the names of Canada's provinces and territories and their abbreviations and to those learning the names of the statutory holidays of Canada.
 It is also relevant to study of employment law.

 Help your students crack the cultural code with a simple story on Veterans Day.
 This story is created for very low beginners.
 If it's not right for your level, perhaps you could pass it on to another teacher who could use it--it's completely free to download for classroom teacher use.